h2oai/driverlessai-recipes/data/livecode/README.md

-# Recipes for H2O Driverless AI
+# Live Code Templates for H2O Driverless AI Datasets

 ## About Driverless AI and BYOR
 See main [README](https://github.com/h2oai/driverlessai-recipes/README.md)

 ## About Data Recipes
 Driverless AI allows you to create a new dataset by modifying an existing dataset with a data recipe.
-When inside **Dataset Details** page click the **Modify by Recipe** button in the top right portion of the UI, then click **Live Code** from the submenu that appears.
+When inside **Dataset Details** page:

+* click the **Modify by Recipe** button in the top right portion of the UI
+* click **Live Code** from the submenu that appears
-The Dialog Box that appears will feature an editor to enter the code for the data recipe you want to use to modify the dataset.
-The list of templates below are designed for the live code applications with certain modifications specific to the dataset they apply to.
+* enter the code inside the **Dialog Box** that appears featurng an editor
+* enter the code for the data recipe you want to use to modify the dataset.

+The list below contains the live code templates for various applications of data recipes.
+Each template is designed and documented to be applied after modifications specific to a dataset it applies to.

 ## Reference Guide
 * [Adding a Data Recipe](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/custom-recipes-data-recipes.html#adding-a-data-recipe)